 You will also find the history list directly underneath the label class list.
 In the history list, you can see previous actions that you have performed when working on a specific image.
 You can also undo actions that you are not happy with here.

 In the history list, new events are added to the bottom of the list.
 To change back to a previous state, just click on the event from which you want to roll back to.
 Please note that wherever you click in the list, all events that took place after this specific event will also be undone.

 There are two parts of the interface that are not directly visible when you are opening a new project.
 First, we have the tool settings bar, that only will be shown after you have selected a tool.
 Here, you can modify how the tool works in various ways.
 For example, if you select the magic wand tool, you will see this menu at the top of the screen:

 Please note that any changes made in the tool settings bar require you to perform an action afterwards for the changes to take effect.
-For example, if you select an area using the magic wand, and then decide to increase the blur radius, this change will not be reflected until you make a new selection using the magic wand.
+For example, if you select an area using the magic wand, and then decide to increase the tolerance, this change will not be reflected until you make a new selection using the magic wand.